Melvo12/MyPortafolio/Readme.md

 -Calories vs GDP Analysis: I explore the relationship between daily calorie intake over different years in various countries such as the United States, Colombia, Canada, Spain, and the United Kingdom.

--Toy Sales Dashboard: I created this dashboard using Excel, incorporating SQL table joining skills and data visualization in Power BI.
+-Toy Sales Dashboard: I created this dashboard using Power Bi, incorporating SQL table joining skills and data in Excel.
 All notes and documentation are available in a Python notebook.

 ## Skills: